oss/calendarmod/README.md

 ```
 func (c *CalendarClient) SubscribeGroupToCalendar(calendarID string, userlist []string) bool
 ```
 SubscribeUserToCalendar subscribes a groups of users to a dynamic Google Calendar.
-Call the function with the Calendar Client created from *func SetUpSVAClient*. <br>
+Call the function with the Calendar Client created from *func SetUpSVAClient*.

 This function produces two lists of user cases documenting the outcomes of user calendar subscription attempts.
 1. A list of successful subscription cases
 2. A list of failed subscription attempts